 The Bible is clear that we are called to pray together.
 There is something uniquely powerful when people gather together to pray.

-Our Small Groups meet weekly and are places where people pray together and individual prayer and intercession is encouraged.
+Small Groups Our Small Groups meet weekly and are places where people pray together and for one another, and where individual prayer and intercession is encouraged.

 - Prayer Diary – March – Week 5 9 Mar 2018